DEGIRO Fees Explained

 What you actually pay

-DEGIRO markets itself as one of Europe’s cheapest brokers — and for ETF investing it largely delivers.
-But the fee structure has more moving parts than the headline suggests: a €3 flat transaction fee, Tradegate-specific Core Selection pricing, a 0.25% FX conversion charge, and exit costs most investors never think about until they want to leave.
-This guide covers every cost so you know exactly what you’re paying.
+DEGIRO positions itself around exceptionally low costs for ETF investing, and for Core Selection trades on Tradegate the headline figure is genuinely low.
+But the fee structure has more moving parts than that headline suggests: a €3 ETF fee on non-Tradegate exchanges, Tradegate-specific Core Selection pricing, exchange-dependent stock commissions, a 0.25% FX conversion charge, and exit costs most investors never think about until they want to leave.
+This guide covers each cost so you know what you are paying.
+Currency or external product and spread costs may apply to Core Selection trades.

 DEGIRO fees explained hero banner summarizing the broker's cost categories for stocks and ETFs, forex and FX conversion spreads, and additional fees like withdrawals and exchange connectivity, illustrated with euro coins, a magnifying glass, and a fee checklist on a map background.